 Work on Holiday

-Where employees work on public holidays, they are entitled to payment at 2 times their wage rate in addition to their normal wages.
+Where employees do overtime work on public holidays, they are entitled to payment at 2 times their wage rate in addition to their normal wages.
 Public Holidays Act, 1998, Schedule 1.

 An employee shall be entitled:

 - After every 12 consecutive months of service with his employer to not less than 21 working days of leave with full pay;

 - Where employment is terminated after the completion of 2 or more consecutive months of service during any 12 months’ leave-earning period, to not less than 1 and 3-quarter days of leave with full pay, in respect of each completed month of service in that period, to be taken consecutively.